copperstick6/Assistant-MADCon/PITCHME.md

 - Siri sucks.

 ---
+## Short Spiel on my view as a developer on Alexa vs Actions on Google
+---
 #### Now you know what these things do, let's go over how they usually work.

 ---